 Greater Tzaneen Municipality is the Water Services Provider (WSP) as per Service Level Agreement signed with Mopani District Municipality (MDM) who are the Water Services Authority (WSA) in terms of the Water Services Act 108 of 1997.
-The agreement expired on 30 June 2022 and has been extended until 30 September 2022 to allow the reviewal process to be concluded.
+The agreement has been signed for a period of three years from 01 July 2022 and has been extended until 30 June 2025.
 The municipality is responsible for operation and maintenance of the Tzaneen Dam Water Treatment Plant, George's Valley Water Treatment Plant, Letsitele Water Treatment Plant, Tzaneen wastewater treatment plant and the water and wastewater distribution network.
 The service area for the municipality in the agreement incorporates Tzaneen, Letsitele, Haenertzburg, Nkowankowa and Lenyenye.
 The municipality is responsible for the effluent quality management of wastewater treatment on at Tzaneen town.
 The municipality also supplies water through water tankers in various villages as a remedial measure.